 The Pirates’ House | 20 E Broad Street, Savannah, Georgia 31401

-Insider Tip: The building is a stop on the hop-on/hop-off trolley routes, so lunch tends to draw the crowds.
-It’s better to go for dinner!
+Insider Tip: The building is a stop on the hop-on/hop-off trolley routes, so the buffet lunch tends to draw the crowds.
+It’s much better to go for dinner!
 I highly suggest touring the building while you’re there to check out the historic memorabilia throughout the restaurant.

 Mrs. Wilkes Dining Room